Thomas Wyndham (Royal Navy officer): Career

-From 1536 to 1540, Wyndham was employed in Ireland as a servant of Thomas Cromwell.
+From 1536 to 1540, he was employed in Ireland as a servant of Thomas Cromwell.
 In 1539, he was appointed captain of one hundred soldiers and experienced heavy fighting in Ireland under the leadership of James Butler, earl of Ormond.
 In 1540, ill health forced his return to England where he was awarded the former monastery of Chicksand, Bedfordshire.

 The first known instance of his service at sea occurred in 1542 when he commanded a vessel fighting against Scotland in the North Sea.
 In 1545 Wyndham and William Hawkins seized the Spanish ship Santa Maria de Guadeloupe.
 Judged an act of piracy, they were ordered by the privy council to pay compensation.
 Additional allegations of piracy were made against Wyndham over the next several years.

 During the Anglo-Scottish war of the Rough Wooing, Wyndham commanded a ship at the landing at Edinburgh in 1544.
 In December 1547 he sailed two ships to Dundee to support the English garrison at Broughty Castle commanded by Andrew Dudley.
 He investigated the River Tay towards Perth looking to rob church roofs to make lead bullets.
 On Christmas Day 1547 he burnt Balmerino Abbey and on 29 December he burnt Elcho Nunnery.
 On land, in January he placed a garrison of 20 men with cannon and hand guns on the steeple of St Mary's at Dundee, with the help of Andrew Dudley and the Scottish Lord Gray.
 He constructed a battery at Haddington called "Wyndham's bulwark".
 With James Wilford on 3 June 1548, he captured Dalkeith Palace (and with it, James Douglas, the future Regent Morton), and razed the town by fire.